AviatrixSystems/Docs/HowTos/cloud_wan_workflow_azure_vwan.rst

 ::

-    In this testing example, the on-premise router is Cisco ISR with network loopback address 1.1.1.1/32.
+    In this testing example, the on-premise router is Cisco IOS with network loopback address 1.1.1.1/32.
     Azure Virtual Hub private address space is 10.0.0.0/16.
 Azure Virtual network which connects to the Virtual Hub is 192.168.22.0/24 and the testing VM IP is 192.168.22.5/32.